-Setup: Zoom has become an essential for remote working at many companies.
-As a result, there has been an increased number of email fraud attacks impersonating Zoom.
+Zoom has become an essential tool for remote working at many companies, as employees use it to video conference their colleagues, take part in all-hands meetings, and screen share in meetings.
+As a result, there has been an increased number of email fraud attacks impersonating this popular video conferencing application.

-Email Attack: This email is sent from an email address that spoofs the official Zoom email address.
-It mimics an automated notification from Zoom, and claims that the recipient will be unable to utilize the service until they use the link provided in the email to activate their account again.
+In this attack, the email is sent from an email address that spoofs the official Zoom email address.
+It mimics an automated notification from Zoom and claims that the recipient will be unable to utilize the service until they use the link provided in the email to activate their account again.

-Payload: The email contains a link concealed within the text that redirects to a page hosted on an unrelated domain (likely hijacked by the attackers).
+The email contains a link concealed within the text that redirects to a page hosted on an unrelated domain, which is likely hijacked by the attackers.
 This link redirects to a fake Microsoft login page hosted on another domain.
 Though the email impersonates the Zoom brand, the attacker is targeting the recipient's Microsoft credentials, which can be used to access a larger trove of sensitive information.

-Spoofed Email and Landing Page: The email appears to be sent from the official Zoom email address, giving the email itself an air of legitimacy.
+In this attack, the email appears to be sent from the official Zoom email address, giving the email itself an air of legitimacy.
 The landing page of the attack also looks identical to the Microsoft login page.
 At first glance, one would be easily fooled by the advanced tactics utilized by the attacker.
-However, recipients should always be cautious of any links in emails.